mccraigmccraig/freyja/README.md

 ## 0. tl;dr

 Algebraic Effects and Handlers for Elixir.
-Both first-order and higher-order effects are supported.
+Both first-order and higher-order effects are supported, and a library of common effects is included.
 A `with`-like syntax is introduced to help with sequencing computations:

 ``` elixir
 defhefty process_order(order_id) do